Deep-MI/FastSurfer/Docker/README.md

 ```

 As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
 In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.

-In order to directly see the output of the segmentation part (FastSurferCNN) on the terminal as well, you need to disable python's automatic output buffering by adding the -e PYTHONUNBUFFERED=0 to your docker command (e.g. line 4 would change to: --rm --user XXXX -e PYTHONUNBUFFERED=0 fastsurfer:cpu \).

 ### Example 3: Build GPU FastSurferCNN container (segmentation only)